-Data Collection, Reporting, and Analysis

-The percentage of children having timely service initiation includes children who had actual initiation of a new service between 0 and 30 days after parental signature of the IFSP.
-There were an additional 2,080 children whose service initiation date exceeded 30 days from the parental signature on the IFSP because of family-related reasons, child unavailability (e.g., child illness or hospitalization), or IFSP team decision making (e.g., physical therapy service two times per year).
+Data Collection, Reporting, and Analysis The percentage of children having timely service initiation includes children who had actual initiation of a new service between 0 and 30 days after parental signature of the IFSP.
+There were an additional 1,978 children whose service initiation date exceeded 30 days from the parental signature on the IFSP because of family-related reasons, child unavailability (e.g., child illness or hospitalization), or IFSP team decision making (e.g., physical therapy service two times per year).

 If the reason for untimely initiation of a service was related to a system issue (e.g., administrative error, scheduling problems, or staff unavailability), the service was considered untimely and the child whose service was untimely was not included in the State's percentage of children receiving timely services.
 Before finalization of SPP/APR data, local programs were reminded of the requirement to ensure the submission of timely and accurate data.
-Because the MSDE expects all data to be entered in a timely and accurate manner, local programs are assigned an Improvement Plan (IP) when large amounts of data (generally greater that 15% at the time of profile development) are missing from the database.
-As part of their IP, local programs are required to develop and implement strategies to correct data entry issues.

-On October 22, 2015, the MSDE re-ran the child-level and summary actual service initiation reports and validated data.
+On September 11, 2018, the MSDE re-ran the child-level and summary actual service initiation reports and validated data.
 These data are used for local determinations and are reported in the State's Annual Performance Report.
 The data validation for this indicator included contacting jurisdictions about justifications for late services that were unclear.
 Also, the predefined report includes all services that are untimely, and the MSDE staff must distinguish between those services that are untimely due to family related reasons and those that are late due to system reasons.
 Untimely services are summed and are reported above.
-For FFY 2014, local data reports were distributed in April 2015 and January 2016.
+For FFY 2017, local data reports will be distributed in February, 2019.

-To monitor timely service data, the MSDE uses multiple predefined reports that (1) summarize the percentage of timely services, and (2) list all of the children who have untimely services or missing actual service initiation dates.
+To monitor timely service data, the MSDE uses multiple predefined reports that (1) summarize the percentage of timely services, and (2) list all of the children who have untimely services or who are missing actual service initiation dates.
 During the FFY 2008 reporting year, the MSDE made changes to the Part C database in order to capture the services that had not been initiated and would never be initiated due to family-related reasons.
 In particular, some services are added to the IFSP but never actually start, such as when parents change their mind about approving a specific service, when families move out of the local jurisdiction, or when providers are unable to make contact with families despite repeated efforts to do so.
 These circumstances are now documented in both the early intervention record and the Online IFSP through a "Reason No Actual Service Initiation Date Entered" data field.
-This data field also reduces the amount of data validation required by the MSDE since the MSDE no longer has to request information about why these service entry dates were not entered.
+This data field also reduces the amount of data validation required by the MSDE no longer has to request information about why these service entry dates were not entered.
 The MSDE also created a report to capture those services that will never start due to family-related reasons (e.g., family changed mind after signing IFSP, family moved out of state, etc.).
 This report has decreased the validation work required by the MSDE.